microsoft/aitour26-BRK441-build-and-launch-ai-agents-fast-with-github-models-and-azure-ai-foundry/session-delivery-resources/readme.md

 1. In the **Pick a project** window, select your Azure AI Foundry project.

 **Setup environment variables**
-1. In the terminal, run the command: `copy .env.example .env`
+1. In the terminal, run the command: `cp .env.example .env`
 1. Open your new `.env` file.
 1. Enter your `AZURE_AI_API_KEY="<your_Azure_AI_API_key>"` (note: The **Key** in the **Endpoint** section for your model deployment )
 1. Enter your `AZURE_AI_ENDPOINT="<your_Azure_AI_endpoint>"` (note: The **Target URI** in the Endpoint section for your model deployment up until the deployment name; ex: https://{your-custom-endpoint}-resource.cognitiveservices.azure.com/openai/deployments/gpt-4o)